microsoft/fluentui/packages/react-hooks/README.md

 - [useRefEffect](#userefeffect) - Call a function with cleanup when a ref changes.
 Like `useEffect` with a dependency on a ref.
 - [useSetInterval](#usesetinterval) - Version of `setInterval` that automatically cleans up when component is unmounted
 - [useSetTimeout](#usesettimeout) - Version of `setTimeout` that automatically cleans up when component is unmounted
+- [useWarnings](#usewarnings) - Display debug-only warnings for invalid or deprecated props or other issues

 ## useBoolean